Upcoming and open funding callsWe're continuously updating this page with calls relevant to biomedical imaging

 The overall objective of this proposal is to characterize the minipig for use in R&D of medical technology, device, and pharmaceutical development.
 The knowledge generated in this proposal may facilitate innovative health solutions, improve disease understanding and human predictions.
 The goal is to advance biomedical R&D by generating background scientific data to evaluate if the minipigs could be a viable and feasible alternative to NHP in key therapeutic areas, with a special focus on translatability from minipigs to humans.

-- Safety assessment and regulatory aspects of novel therapeutic modalities: Compile and publish historical data in minipig biomedical R&D;
+- Compile and publish existing historical safety data in minipig biomedical R&D and discuss data with regulators;

-- Evaluate the translatability of minipigs in human risk assessment following treatment with biologicals and novel therapeutic modalities and discuss future perspectives of the minipigs with regulatory agencies;
+- Evaluate the translatability of minipigs in human risk assessment following treatment with biologicals and new therapeutic modalities, and discuss future perspectives of the minipigs with regulatory agencies, e.g., by requesting regulatory interactions with European Medicines Agency (EMA) such as scientific advice and/or novel methodology qualification advice to understand possible regulatory hurdles in using minipigs for safety assessment;

-- Minipigs multi-omics: Generate omics reference data (genomics, transcriptomics, proteomics, metabolomics, and epigenetic information) to enable translational research in minipigs;
+- Minipigs multi-omics: Generate omics reference data (genomics, transcriptomics, proteomics, metabolomics, and epigenetic information) to enable translational research in minipigs.
+To further characterise the minipig, imaging technologies such as magnetic resonance imaging (MRI), computed tomography (CT) scans and positron emission tomography (PET) scans are also of interest;

-- Genetically modified pig models including the micro-pig: Characterise and validate humanized and genetically modified minipig models, including the micropig to generate translatable animal models in drug safety assessment.
+- Genetically modified pig models including the micro-pig: Characterise and validate humanized and genetically modified minipig models, including the micropig to generate translatable animal models in non-clinical safety assessment.

 - iPig: Digital technologies, clinical data collection and AI: Create, validate, qualify, and benchmark digital solutions that can objectively measure clinically relevant and functional biomarkers in minipigs for use in preclinical toxicity studies in line with the regulatory agencies’ requirements;